wavelike/ml_project_template/README.md

 Since this codebase is used as a template, you are free to paste functionality from whatever algorithmic framework you want to use, be it scikit-learn, TensorFlow, PyTorch, Xgboost, Catboost, Lightgbm or anything else.

-**use cases**
+ML functionality:
 - full ML pipeline tasks: data ingestion and preprocessing, model training and optimisation, model selection via a leaderboard and model artifact export
 - usage of exported ML pipeline artifact for prediction on batch or instance-level data
-- local deployment of the model pipeline via REST APIs (flask or fastapi)
-- cloud deployment of the model pipeline via various services:
-    - aws sagemaker
-    - aws lambda
-    - google cloud function
-    - google app engine
-    - heroku
-- ML drift monitoring via evidently
 - experiment tracking and model registry management via MLflow

-**feature engineering**
+- feature engineering

-This template suggests a consistent interface for feature engineering processes, that allows to unit test each engineering process and reuse the same code for local development and server-based production.
+    - This template suggests a consistent interface for feature engineering processes, that allows to unit test each engineering process and reuse the same code for local development and server-based production.
-Features are also easily storable in a feature store and reloadable once they are created (TODO)

 ## Machine Learning Engineering